Post Reinforcement Learning Inference: Introduction

+RL settings further complicate the estimation problem in two ways.
+First, exogenous random shocks during state transitions within an episode affect subsequent states and are correlated with future treatments; these shocks, being unobservable, cause unmeasured confounding~\citep{robins1986new,robins2004optimal,chakraborty2013semi}.
+To address the identification issue, we follow the semi-parametric inference literature, formulating the dynamic treatment effect estimation problem as estimating the structural parameters in a structural nested mean model~\citep{robins2004optimal,lok2012impact,vansteelandt2016revisiting}.
+In our model, each stage is linked to a specific structural parameter that quantifies the treatment effect at that stage.
+We demonstrate that these parameters are the solutions to stage-wise moment equations, derived through $g$-estimation and constructed in reverse order, from the last stage to the first.
+Given the nonstationarity of RL data, which often lead to time-varying estimates across units as discussed above, we apply nonuniform and adaptive weights to the unit samples to stabilize these variances.

+Second, estimation with RL data often faces the ``curse of horizon'' challenge, where the overlap between behavior and target policies deteriorates across episodic stages, leading to accumulated estimation variance.
+Prior work suggests heuristics like weight clipping, which---while effective in controlling variance---introduce a small bias \citep{precup2000eligibility,chen2019top}.
+However, our approach, through nuanced modeling, ensures that moment equations across stages remain uncorrelated with zero covariance.
+This allows for the application of stage-wise adaptive weights, which stabilize the variance at each stage based on information available up to that point, effectively circumventing the problem of variance accumulation.

-This work also enriches the inference literature from adaptive data by providing results for Z-estimation.
+This work also enriches the inference literature when using adaptively collected data by providing results for GMM-estimation.
 Prior work mostly addresses inference in the context of M-estimation \citep{deshpande2018accurate,zhang2021statistical}, i.e. parameters that can be defined as the minimizers of a population loss function.
-However, structural parameters in problems defined by moment conditions that arise in the dynamic treatment regime setting cannot be phrased as M-estimators (for instance they can be better thought as instrumental variable problems).
+However, structural parameters in problems defined by moment conditions, which often arise in the dynamic treatment regime settings, cannot be phrased as M-estimators (rather they can be better thought as instrumental variable problems).